Environmental impact of concrete: Urban heat

 The Design Trust for Public Space found that by slightly raising the albedo value in New York City, beneficial effects such as energy savings could be achieved., by replacement of black asphalt with light-colored concrete.
 However, in winter this may be a disadvantage as ice will form more easily and remain longer on light colored surfaces as they will be colder due to less energy absorbed from the reduced amount of sunlight in winter.

 Another aspect to consider is thermal comfort effect, as well as the need for more mitigation strategies, which don’t threat the health and wellbeing of pedestrians particularly during heat waves.
 A study that appeared in Building and Environment in 2019 performed experiments to project the impact of heat waves and high albedo materials interactions in the northern Italian city of Milan.
 By calculating the "Mediterranean Outdoor Comfort Index" (MOCI) in presence of a heat wave, where high albedo materials was used in all surfaces.
 The study identified a deterioration of the microclimate where high amounts of high albedo materials were located.
 The use of the high albedo materials was found to "lead to the establishment of multiple inter-reflections and a consequent increase in micrometeorological variables such as average radiant temperatures and air temperatures.
 To be more detailed, these changes lead to an increase in the MOCI that in the afternoon hours can even reach 0.45 units".

 Overall urban configurations should remain of concern when making decisions as people are exposed to weather and thermal confort conditions.
 The use of high albedo materials within an urban environment can be of positive effect with proper combination of other technologies and strategies such as: vegetation, reflective materials, etc. Urban heat mitigation measures could minimize impacts on microclimate as well as human and wildlife habitats.

-Concrete dust

-Building demolition and natural disasters such as earthquakes often release a large amount of concrete dust into the local atmosphere.
-Concrete dust was concluded to be the major source of dangerous air pollution following the Great Hanshin earthquake.